The design challenge

 How might we bring food consumption and production to be individually approachable and locally sustainable?
 This was the question I set out to answer.
-Fourteen weeks and countless variations later, I land on the Cucumber Zoo – The Place for Misshapen Veggies.
-The concept consists of a family oriented storybook, seed packs, and growing guide to accompany a social media game and sharing community.
-The toolkit would reside somewhere between the garden center, toy department, and the produce section of a big box store.
-Solutions to complex problems often defy categorization, and the Cucumber Zoo concept seems to do that.
+Fourteen weeks, three design sprints, and countless variations later, I land on the Cucumber Zoo – The Place for Misshapen Veggies.
+The user experience concept consists of a family oriented storybook, seed packs, and growing guide to accompany a social media game and online sharing community.
+The toolkit would be placed at point of sale or somewhere between the garden center, toy department, and the produce section of a big box store.
+Design solutions to complex problems often defy categorization, and the Cucumber Zoo concept seems to do that.

 How might we make food production locally sustainable?

 Cucumber Zoo is the only garden incubator sold in a big box store for rural families that celebrates strangeness while providing a fun gateway toward growing and eating healthy food.

 But how does one arrive at such a strange product, when aiming for customer experience design?
 And does this product offering really cause food consumption to be more locally sustainable and approachable by rural families?